bright/new-www/content/jobs/senior-fullstack-developer.md

   experience with web development and knows how to build Cloud Platform projects.
 ---
-## bright culture 🧡

-At Bright Inventions you'll be an important part of [a group of talented, ambitious and positive developers, designers, managers and marketers](https://brightinventions.pl/about-us/team/) who love to solve real problems and build software that really matters in today’s world.

-We place a strong emphasis on accountability, and we value team members **who take ownership of their work and are willing to make improvements based on regular and open feedback.** Positive attitude, flexibility and teamwork are elemental parts of our success.
-Instead of focusing on problems, we empower our team members to identify issues, propose solutions, and contribute to continuous growth.

-## about the role 🧑🏻‍💻

-We are seeking an experienced Fullstack Developer to join our bright team.
-The ideal candidate will have **a strong understanding of both web and mobile development**, with the ability to work on a variety of projects, from building cross-platform applications to developing backend solutions like database design and creating intuitive user interfaces.

-\
-As a Fullstack Developer, you will collaborate with cross-functional teams to design, develop, and maintain software solutions that meet our clients' needs.  **You will feel great in our team if you are a team player who approach challenges and complexities with a problem-solving mindset and openness to feedback.**

-## about the project 🚀

-Circles is a mental health tech startup leading the way in digitalized emotional support.
-Their online group therapy app connects individuals seeking guidance—not only from professionals but also from others navigating similar life challenges.
-To learn more about Circles, [click here](/projects/online-group-support/).[](https://brightinventions.pl/projects/online-group-support/)

-## what you will do 🤝

-* collaborate with the product manager/owner to understand project requirements and translate them into technical specifications
-* build and maintain cross-platform mobile application using React Native, ensuring seamless user experiences across devices
-* develop responsive and user-friendly frontend applications using modern web technologies
-* design and implement server-side logic, APIs, and database structures for backend applications
-* participate in code reviews to maintain code quality and ensure best practices
-* provide constructive feedback to team members as well as to the clients
-* share knowledge with the rest of the team (outside and inside the organisation)

-## what we would like to see ✅

-* at least 4 years of commercial programming experience as a fullstack developer or similar role
-* solid understanding of TypeScript/JavaScript
-* deep working experience with Node.js, React and React Native
-* a solution-oriented mindset
-* positive approach and flexibility to work on new challenges
-* advanced level of English and Polish (written and spoken)

-## we would also appreciate if you have 🙌

-* familiarity with cloud platforms and deployment processes
-* experience with working on startup projects

-## what you will find in our Bright Team 🚀

-* culture of responsibility, flexibility, teamwork and positivity
-* business value over technical perfection
-* flat structure and a great impact on the key project decisions
-* flexible schedule and remote work possibility
-* mentoring program and regular 1:1 meetings
-* continuous feedback and open communication
-* MultiSport and private medical package
-* company library with an extra budget for professional books
-* good equipment: MacBook and additional accessories
-* 12 days per year dedicated to professional development
-* weekly sport classes and in-house yoga time
-* office in Gdańsk Wrzeszcz with a parking space nearby
-* team retreats once a quarter and lunch roulette initiative
-* board games evenings
+## **about bright people 🧡**

+At Bright Inventions we value people who take ownership, show initiative, and care about what they build.
+We work as partners to our clients, so we look for team members who actively suggest improvements, solve problems, and take responsibility for their work and growth.

+Being flexible is important to us.
+We use technology as a tool to bring value, and we appreciate people who are open to learning and using new tools when needed.

+Good communication and empathy are key.
+We focus on solutions, not blame.
+We support each other, share knowledge, and approach challenges with a positive mindset.

+## **about the project 🚀**

+[Circles](https://brightinventions.pl/projects/online-group-support/) is a mental health tech startup leading the way in digitalized emotional support.
+Their online group therapy app connects individuals seeking guidance - not only from professionals but also from others navigating similar life challenges.

+## preferred skills and qualifications 👩‍💻🧑‍💻

+👉 at least 4 years of commercial programming experience in web/mobile development

+👉 solid understanding of TypeScript/JavaScript and **React Native**

+👉 deep working experience with **Node.js** and **React**

+👉 working experience with libraries used in React Native development

+👉 solid knowledge of databases (both SQL and NoSQL solutions)

+👉 strong understanding of HTTP protocol, REST APIs, and web communication patterns

+👉 proficiency with HTML and CSS for creating responsive and accessible user interfaces

+👉 knowledge of testing strategies and experience with frontend and backend testing frameworks

+👉 familiarity with app publishing on App Store/ Google Play

+👉 very good level of English and Polish (both written and spoken)

+## **what you will find in our Bright Team** 💡

+✔️ real impact on the implemented solutions and project growth

+✔️ business value over technical perfection

+✔️ continuous feedback and open communication

+✔️ mentoring program and 1:1 meetings

+✔️ internal workshops and dev's meetings

+✔️ flexible working hours (we start between 7.00 -10.00 a.m.) and remote work possibility

+✔️ office in Gdańsk Wrzeszcz

+✔️ good equipment: MacBook and testing devices

+✔️ individual training budget and office library

+✔️ free English classes in small groups

+✔️ MultiSport and private medical package (Compensa)

+✔️ team buildings events

+✔️ Friday yoga, weekly running, swimming and cycling classes with a professional coach

+## **we’re building a team where every member:**

+✅ Takes initiative and full ownership in collaboration with both teammates and clients.

+✅ Proactively spots opportunities for improvement and suggests solutions.

+✅ Is adaptable and open to stepping outside of their core expertise, whether it's learning new technologies, adjusting to changing project needs, or taking on responsibilities beyond their usual role.

+✅ Values teamwork, communicates openly, and shares constructive feedback

+✅ Faces challenges with a positive, solution-focused attitude.

+✅ Treats client products like their own, acting as a true business partner, not just a developer.

+If this mindset doesn’t resonate with you, you might find a better fit elsewhere.
+We’re  creating a team where every member shares these core values.

+If you thrive in an environment that values accountability, adaptability, teamwork, and proactive problem-solving in a friendly atmosphere, we'd love to welcome you to our team. 🧡

+In case you have any questions, drop us a line at [jobs@bright.dev](mailto:jobs@bright.dev).